SoCSTech/SoCSTech-CMP9065-Data-Programming-in-Python/README.md

 # CMP9065 - Data Programming in Python
-This repository houses the devcontainer and docker image for the Data Programming in Python module at the University of Lincoln.
+This repository houses the course materials for the Data Programming in Python module at the University of Lincoln.

+In order to set up your personal computer to run the module's lectures and workshops Jupyter Notebooks, you have two options:

+ - [Setup with Docker](setup-with-docker) - this is the same setup you have in the labs PC.
+ - [Native setup](native-setup) - simpler, but may cause conflicts with other packages/softwares already installed.

+---
+# Setup with Docker
 ## What is Docker?
 Docker is a platform which allows developers to create and share containers.